 In an article published in the European Journal of Clinical Nutrition, anthropologist Jeff Leach points out that fiber levels in studies challenging Burkitt’s theory, even for participants in the uppermost quintiles, are still far below evolutionary standards.9 We should also acknowledge fiber’s beneficial effects with respect to gut microbiome health.
 Increased fiber consumption promotes decreased intestinal inflammation, decreased body weight, and decreased obesity-induced chronic inflammation.10 While the causes of colorectal cancer are not entirely known, the Mayo Clinic lists inflammatory intestinal conditions, insulin resistance, obesity, smoking, heavy alcohol consumption, and sedentary lifestyle all as factors that may increase colorectal cancer risks.11

-So what does this new research associating the Paleo Diet with decreased colorectal cancer really tell us?
+So what does this research associating the Paleo Diet with decreased colorectal cancer really tell us?
 Does the Paleo Diet’s vegetable-heavy, and thus fiber-heavy, aspect account for this benefit?
 We cannot say so definitively.
 We can say, however, that the Paleo Diet is more than just a diet.
 It’s a lifestyle that promotes wellness and prevents disease.
 Most diseases, especially cancer, have multiple roots, the combination of which eventually grows into disease.
 This recent research is a testament to the holistic nature of the Paleo Diet and Paleo lifestyle, encompassing many informed decisions, which likely collectively protect against colorectal cancer.

 References